 Hook accuses you of being stowaways and friends of Peter Pan’s, and Sora and the gang just outright ignore him and start debating the semantics of whether or not they’re friends of Peter’s, which is hilarious.
 Hook has to reveal that he’s captured Wendy just to get their attention.
 Oh no!
 He captured Wendy.
 The girl you left in his capture.
 If only there had been a way to prevent this.

 Sora and the gang conclude they have no way to rescue Wendy and have to surrender.
 I don’t need to say that it makes no sense that they didn’t notice her standing there in the first place.
 Furthermore, Hook isn’t even all that near Wendy in the 3D version: Sora should have been able to jump between Hook and Wendy at any point in the scene!
 I also don’t need to say that Peter rescues Wendy and you can fight Hook without any hostage situation gnawing at the back of your conscience, since it’s so predictable.
 The whole scene deflates like a whoopee cushion.

 The difficulty trouble with Captain Hook in the GBA is threefold.
-The first is his Sleight, Barrel Blast, which is weirdly hard to dodge considering it’s no different in function than Axel’s fire wall from the start of the game.
+The first is his Sleight, Barrel Blast, which is weirdly hard to dodge considering it’s similar in function than Axel’s fire wall from the start of the game.
 Barrel Blast is a joke in Re:CoM, where the explosive barrels Hook rolls at you go around the mast in the centre of the ship, making it a breeze to dodge them.
 The second trouble in the GBA is that Hook is just… good at this!
 He’s got good cards and he plays them well!
 About the dumbest thing he could do is to play his Sea Neon Enemy Card, which will temporarily change his good deck into a randomized and probably terrible deck, but don’t cross your fingers.
 Oh, and the third?
 The ship is actively rocking back and forth in the waves in this version!